layer8

 • Multicast Messaging: Full multicast support for efficient one-to-many communication patterns

-• Service Discovery: UDP-based automatic peer discovery and service registration with enhanced selection
+• Service Discovery: UDP-based automatic peer discovery and service registration

 • Connection Management: Automatic reconnection, connection pooling, and external NIC support